pikvm/pikvm/docs/faq.md

         * Do the same in `/etc/fstab` for the `/boot` partition.
         * Comment `tmpfs` lines in `/etc/fstab` for `/var/lib` and `/var/log`.
         !!! danger "But again: DON'T DO THIS"

+??? question "How to set the date, time and timezone from command line?"

+    * Become root with the command `su -` or `sudo -s`.
+    * Enable read/write with the command `rw`.
+    * Find your timezone string e.g. `timedatectl list-timezones` or `timedatectl list-timezones | grep -i australia`.
+    * Set the timezone with `timedatectl set-timezone <YourTimeZoneHere>` e.g. `timedatectl set-timezone Australia/Victoria`.
+    * Stop the time syncing service with `systemctl stop systemd-timesyncd` as this will prevent the next step if running.
+    * Set the time and date with `timedatectl set-time 'YYYY-MM-DD HH:MM:SS'` e.g. `timedatectl set-time '2023-02-26 14:50:10'`.
+    * If you have hardware clock e.g. V3 & V4 HAT, update it with `hwclock --systohc` , then check it with `hwclock --show`.
+    * Switch filesystem to RO-mode with the command `ro`.

 ??? question "How do I install or remove packages in PiKVM OS?"
     PiKVM OS is based on Arch Linux ARM and uses the [pacman](https://wiki.archlinux.org/title/Pacman) package manager.

+    * Ensure the date is correct: `date`.
+Otherwise you may get the error `SSL certificate problem: certificate is not yet valid`
     * Switch filesystem to RW-mode: `rw`.
     * Find some packages (`emacs` for example): `pacman -Ss emacs`.
     * Install it, while keeping the system updated: `pacman -Syu emacs`.